TUVIMEN/9gag-scraper/README.md

 # cronjobs

 Since there's no way of getting old posts, the only way to get things is to periodically scrape.
-The following rule will run the scraper every 2 days
+The following rule will run the scraper every 8 hours

-    * * */2 * * 9gag.py -d /var/9gag
+    0 */8 * * * 9gag.py -d /var/9gag